TexasInstruments/simplelink-coresdk_wifi-examples/README.md

-# SimpleLink™ WIFI SDK Examples
+# SimpleLink™ WIFI CoreSDK Examples

 This repository contains Core SDK examples for TI devices supported by the SimpleLink WIFI SDK.
 To learn which devices are supported